OrchardCMS/OrchardDoc/Documentation/Orchard-1-10.Release-Notes.markdown

 ### Upgrading from Orchard 1.9 and earlier

 Please follow the upgrade instruction from this document: <http://docs.orchardproject.net/Documentation/orchard-1-9.Release-Notes>

+#### Deprected modules

+If your modules were using files or resources fom Orchard.jQuery you will need to point to the ones defined in Orchard.Resources.
+If your modules were using services from Orchard.TaskLease you will need to use `IDistributedLock` instead.

 #### JetBrain annotations has been removed